-Overview of the Opioid Epidemic
+The Costs of the Opioid Epidemic

 Every day in the United States of America, about 130 people die from an Opioid overdose.
 From 1999 to 2017, Opioids claimed the lives of 399,230 Americans.
 Since the late 1990s, the number of Opioid deaths which have occurred each year has steadily risen.
 There were 47,600 overdose deaths in the United States which involved at least one Opioid in 2017, a six-fold increase from the number of Americans who suffered a fatal Opioid overdose in 1999.
 In only four years, from 2013 to 2017, Opioid deaths significantly increased in 35 states, a harrowing reality for which the growing prevalence of illegally manufactured Fentanyl and other synthetic Opioids is responsible.
-By 2013, the Opioid epidemic had cost the American economy $78.5 billion, an economic calamity which has almost certainly worsened in the last five years.
+By 2013, the Opioid Epidemic had cost the American economy $78.5 billion.
+This economic calamity has almost certainly worsened in the last five years.

-The Opioid Epidemic began when doctors started to more frequently prescribe Opioid painkillers at the behest of pharmaceutical corporations who claimed that their products were not addictive.
+The Opioid Epidemic began when doctors started to frequently prescribe Opioid painkillers.
+Pharmaceutical corporations claimed that their products were not addictive and even bribed doctors to prescribe them.
 From 2006 to 2016, doctors in the United States issued over 200,000,000 Opioid prescriptions every year.
 The number of Opioid prescriptions fell slightly to 191,218,272 in 2017.
 Opioid painkillers which doctors commonly prescribe in the United States include OxyContin® and Percocet® (both manufactured with the Opioid Oxycodone), Vicodin®(manufactured with Hydrocodone), and Kadian® (manufactured with Morphine).

 The Opioid Epidemic and the Law